Own-Data-Privateer/hoardy-web/tool/README.md

   : only print reqres which match any of these expressions...
   - `--and EXPR`
   : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see

+- expression evaluation:
+  - `-e EXPR, --expr EXPR`
+  : an expression to compute, see `wrrarms get --expr` for more info on expression format; can be specified multiple times; the default is `.` which will dump the whole reqres structure

 - `--format=raw` output:
   - `--not-terminated`